 - P3: Just as a doctor might recommend an ongoing plan to help resolve an underlying health risk, P3 issues require a systemic approach to remediation.
 P3 issues are low-risk hygiene issues related to permissive license issues (such as those under Apache, BSD, and MIT).
 Frequently, the main concern here is to be certain that all files with third-party code contain headers and give attribution (e.g., for licenses and third-party notices) to the owner of the code.
 Revenera’s audit reports identify where these items are missing.
 While these issues shouldn’t be ignored long-term, remediation doesn’t need to be instant.

 An organization that has a culture focused on license compliance, IP protection, and best-in-class open source software management not only protects itself from legal complexity, but can harness real savings, as measured both in dollars and reputation.
 If open source software components aren’t used in accordance with the open source licenses, the impact on an organization’s bottom line can be huge—on the order of millions of dollars.

-In Flexera’s upcoming webinar, “Insights and Trends to Evolve Your Compliance and Security Practices,” my colleague David McLoughlin and I will address the value of a robust open source management program—and how it benefits you, your business, and your customers.
-Register now—either to attend the free, live event on March 19 or to receive a recording of the webinar.
+In Revenera’s 2020 webinar, “Insights and Trends to Evolve Your Compliance and Security Practices,” my colleague David McLoughlin and I addressed the value of a robust open source management program—and how it benefits you, your business, and your customers.
+Register now to receive a recording of the webinar.